 Recognition & Accomplishments

-In 2018, Mr. Browand was recognized as a “Rising Star- United States” in Managing Intellectual Property's IP Star rankings.
+In 2018 and 2019, Mr. Browand was recognized as a “Rising Star- United States” in Managing Intellectual Property's IP Star rankings.

 Mr. Browand has authored or co-authored articles on patent issues appearing in the National Law Journal, the New York Law Journal and Law360.
 He is currently a member of the Litigation Committee of the Intellectual Property Owners Association.